gcacace/nactorino/README.md

 -------------
 Copyright © 2016 Gianluca Cacace

-Copyright for portions of this project are held by Ian Taylor, 2015.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without